rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/355_record-rosbags-for-packages.md

 The rapyuta.io platform lists all the available ROS bag jobs under each component.
 To view the details of a ROS bag job, click the ROS bag job and then click the **Job Details** tab.
 You can view the ROS bag details, for example, the topics that are being recorded by the job or the message compression detail as displayed in the following image.
 ![rosbag-job-details](/images/dev-guide/rosbag-jobs/rosbag-job-details.png?classes=border,shadow&width=30pc)

 You can also view all the ROS bag jobs running on the device on the device's details page.
 The **ROS Bags Jobs** tab displays all the ROS bag jobs running on the device.
-Note that the ROS bag jobs can only be viewed, you cannot stop a running job from the tab.
-However, you can download the ROS bag job after the ROS bag job has been stopped.
 ![rosbag-job-details](/images/dev-guide/rosbag-jobs/rosbag-job-device-details.png?classes=border,shadow&width=60pc)